areitan/Tech_Blog/README.md

 ## Description

 This is an MVC application tech blog built with [MySQL2](https://www.npmjs.com/package/mysql2), [Sequelize](https://www.npmjs.com/package/sequelize), [Express.js](https://www.npmjs.com/package/express), [express-session](https://www.npmjs.com/package/express-session), [express-handlebars](https://www.npmjs.com/package/express-handlebars), [bcrypt package](https://www.npmjs.com/package/bcrypt), and the [dotenv](https://www.npmjs.com/package/dotenv) package, and deployed with Heroku.

+NOTE: There is still work left to be done on this project.
+The app is deployed on Heroku and you can sign up and create blogs.
+Some of the routes need work and the interfaces need to be smoothed out.

 ---